ccf-tfehlmann/ibdplexus/README.md

 ## Overview

 ibdplexus is designed to work with data downloaded from the [IBD Plexus Portal](https://ibdplexus.org) from the Crohn’s & Colitis Foundation.
-It includes functions for the cohorts RISK, SPARC and QORUS.
 More information on Plexus and the cohorts can be found [here](https://www.crohnscolitisfoundation.org/research/current-research-initiatives/ibd-plexus).
 Functions include: